Home

 Actress Jamie Lee Curtis and her sister, Kelly Lee are alleged to suffer from AIS.

 As already mentioned, the actress Jamie Lee Curtis is very frequently cited as an example of a woman with AIS.
-She has never confirmed this, but there does appear to be an unusual amount of 'smoke' in this instance.
-Every time a medical study hints that that unnamed famous actress has AIS, Jamie is always associated.
-A leaked medical document (which I can't find) apparently stated that she was born with Partial AIS (Grade 3), in which case she would have required plastic surgery similar to that undergone by MTF transsexuals to normalise her genitalia as female and create a neo-vagina.
+She has never confirmed this, but there is an unusual amount of 'smoke' in this instance.
+Every time a medical study says that an unnamed famous actress has AIS, Jamie is always associated with this.
+[Jamie deserves her privacy, but the speculation is too widely diseminated to not consider it being in the public domain].
+A confidential document from her medical records was apparently briefly leaked which stated that she was born with Partial AIS Grade 3.
+If true she would have required plastic surgery similar to that undergone by MTF transsexuals to normalise her genitalia as female and create a neo-vagina.
 Jamie adopted a young girl (Annie) in 1986 and newborn baby boy (Thomas) in 1996.
 In 2021 Jamie revealed that Thomas had outed herself as being transgender and had transitioned, and was now her second daughter, Ruby.

 Kim Novak